nickglazzard1959/gplot2/README.md

 To help identify what files contain on NOS, I use the first two characters as a sort of "extension" -- e.g. `OB` for obey files -- but this is just a personal convention which NOS knows nothing about.
+Unfortunately, reserving three characters for a frame number on output files leaves only four characters for the name, and using two of those to distinguish EPS from SVG isn't a good idea.

 GPLOT converts all supplied file names (including any `PREFIX`) to lower case on "Unix".
 You cannot use upper or mixed case file names in GPLOT on "Unix".